wjessop/Scamp/README.md

 Scamp is designed to be simple, to get out of your way and to let you do what you want.
 It doesn't have any baggage, so no administration web interfaces, no built in commands.
 It's a blank slate for you to build on.

+If you like or use Scamp I'd love to hear from you.
+Drop me at line at will at 37signals dot com and tell me how you are using it.

 ## Requirements

 Ruby >= 1.9.2 (At least for the named captures)